Simple ADHD Hacks Anyone Can Try Today

 Image description: 2 mesh bags sit on a table, one is white and clear with an orange zipper top, and the other is made of black mesh.
 The white bag has nothing inside, and the other bag contains cosmetics, lip balm, and dental floss.

-By using see-through storage, you can spot what's inside at a glance, skipping the frustration of rummaging through opaque containers and helping your brain find what it needs sooner.
+By using see-through storage, you can spot what's inside at a glance, skipping the frustration and extra mental load of rummaging through opaque containers and helping your brain find what it needs sooner.

 Body Doubling for Motivation Boosts